A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Description

 Class objectives are to provide students with an opportunity to work through the process of concept development, pre-production, fashion Styling, hair & markup, set design, location scouting, studio & natural lighting techniques, digital post production, and how to capture the essence of the fashion theme through tested photography techniques.
 Garment silhouette, cut & construction, color, pattern and texture are key elements given consideration to clearly communicate the fashion design idea using the most up-to-date and effective photographic techniques.
-Editorial Photography themes are used in collaboration with Fashion students¿ garments and class photo shoots are used throughout the Fashion Department¿s annal award-winning ¿the Book¿ publication.
+Editorial Photography themes are used in collaboration with Fashion students, garments and class photo shoots are used throughout the Fashion Department's annal award-winning 'the Book' publication.
 Visits to professional fashion photographer studios, exhibition visits, and in-class lectures give students additional opportunities to discuss create and technical topics being used today in fashion photography.
-Application is required for consideration.
+This course requires instructor consent and an application.
+Please do not email the instructor directly.
+Instead, fill out the form at this link, https://tinyurl.com/mwuhuntx, to submit your portfolio and application before the deadline.

 Class Number